aoustrich/aoustrich/README.md

 - 💡 **Personal Projects:** I also like to experiment with my coding skills on personal projects.
 Expect to see everything from small utility scripts to more ambitious undertakings.

-- 🏢 **Work Projects:** While I'm at it, I occasionally share some of the exciting projects I'm working on in my professional life.
+- 🏢 **Work Projects:** While I'm at it, I occasionally share some of the exciting projects I'm working on at work.

 ## My Tech Stack

-I'm proficient in a range of programming languages and technologies, including but not limited to:
+I'm proficient in a range of programming languages and technologies, including:
 - R
 - Python
 - SQL
 - Domo ([MajorDomo](https://www.credly.com/badges/fb8a0591-ba74-45b8-a8d2-60b76ea65061/linked_in_profile))
 - Google Sheets & Microsoft Excel
+- Bash and CLI

 <!--- ## Highlighted Projects